learn-co-curriculum/phase-1-filtering-arrays/README.md

 learn about in this section are _expressive_.
 As soon as we (or other developers) see that `filter()` is being called, we know that the code is looking for elements in an array that meet a certain condition and returning a new array containing those elements.
-Or if we see that `map()` (which we'll learn about next) is being called, we immediately know that the code is modifying the elements in an array and returning an array containing the modified values.
-This makes our code easier to read and understand than if we use a generic looping construct.
+Or if we see that `map()` is being called, we immediately know that the code is modifying each of the elements in an array and returning an array containing the modified values.
+(We'll learn about `map()` in the next lesson.)
+This expressiveness makes our code easier to read and understand than if we use a generic looping construct.

 ## Resources